HydraDragonAntivirus/HydraDragonAntivirus/README.md

 Also, don't forget to add ClamAV's clamdscan to the console so that the program can be run with just the clamdscan command on Windows, Linux, MacOS, FreeBSD, etc. compiled_rule.yrc source code: https://sourceforge.net/p/xylent/git/ci/master/tree/backend/rules/yara I have just compiled the largest file or you can look at compiled_rule.yar.
 I recommend killing malicious processes first, then using quarantine, delete or something.
 For Windows, first install clamav from clamav.net/downloads.
 Then add C:\Program Files\ClamAV to the terminal, as this script uses ClamAV directly from the terminal, then run the script to use it.
-Don't quarantine any files during the scan.
 Also install Python from python.org Note: If you can't add ClamAV to the console on Windows etc, then copy it to the ClamAV folder
 For Windows you also need download https://npcap.com/#download for scapy and netsh advfirewall reset for reset firewall settings
 For Snort download at there: https://www.snort.org/downloads and add to console